State Cinema, North Hobart: History

-Originally designed with seating for 412 patrons, the venue officially opened as the North Hobart Picture Palace on the 2nd October, 1913.
+Originally designed with seating for 412 patrons, the venue officially opened as the North Hobart Picture Palace on 2 October 1913.
 The theatre housed the North Hobart Concert Band until 1920, when the waning cost of the Great War, Spanish flu and growing competition from theatres in the city centre caused the venue to close all together.
 Subsequently, the cinema became a billiard hall, gymnasium and boxing venue.